 The fish will let you know that it’s ready when the edges are brown and it lifts easily from the pan.

-1. Heat oil and butter in skillet.
+1. Heat oil and butter in skillet

-3. Let cook, then flip.
+3. Let cook, then flip

-Cook fillet for 3 to 5 minutes.
-(Timing depends on how thick the fillet is.)
-When fillet turns a light pink (almost white) color about 1/2 of the way through, use a spatula or tongs to flip it over.
-If it sticks to the pan, let it cook for one more minute.
+When about half of fillet turns a light pink (almost white) color, use a spatula or tongs to flip it.
+If it sticks to the pan, stop and let it cook for 1 more minute.

-4. Continue to cook.
+4. Continue to cook

-Cook for 3 to 5 more minutes on the other side.
-Again, timing depends on how thick the fillet is and how well done you like your fish.
+Cook for 3 to 5 more minutes on the second side.
+Again, timing depends on how thick the fillet is and how well-done you like your fish.